vincent-softdev/test-frontend-engineer/README.md

 ## 📢 **Future Improvements**
 - ✅ **Add Testing (Jest / React Testing Library)**
 - ✅ **Implement Real Payment Gateway (Stripe)**
-- ✅ **Enhance SEO & Performance Optimization**

 ---

 ## 🏆 **Final Thoughts**
 🎯 **This project follows modern frontend standards** with **Next.js, TypeScript, and Zustand**.
 🎯 **Fully optimized for performance & maintainability**.
-🔥 **Now, your README is professional, detailed, and clear!** 🚀

-Let me know if you need any more improvements! 😊